ayoub3bidi/dirhash/README.md

 Tips:
 - Quote patterns containing `*` or `**` to avoid shell expansion.
 - Combine multiple `-x` flags to refine your selection.

+Ignore file:
+- Provide patterns via a file with `--ignore-file <path>`.
+- If `--ignore-file` is not set, a `.dirhashignore` file in the target directory will be used automatically when present.

 ### Build locally